-- high school to earn the best grades they are capable.
+- Grades.
+Students should work diligently during high school to earn the best grades they are capable.
 Students who earn mostly A's and B's generally take a different approach to their studies.
 These students have developed consistent work habits, time management skills, and a mature interest in their coursework.
 College admission officers are, of course, aware of this distinction and are more likely to admit such students.
 Good grades in high school are also predictors for college success. - Coursework.
 Students should take the most challenging course load they can handle.
 Everyone isn't capable of taking 2 or 3 AP courses successfully, but many HCA students do have this capability.
 Many students ask if they should take AP classes even if they will not make all A's.
 The short answer is yes but this will depend on several factors including college choices, career interest, and the student's ability to manage their time. - Tests.
 Students should take both the ACT and SAT during their junior year of high school.
 These tests are different in what they test and how they are scored and a student will typically do better on one or the other.
 Taking the test their junior year allows students ample time to retest throughout the summer and during their senior year to achieve the best score possible.
 HOWEVER: A good test score will not make up for a poor academic record. - Get involved and resume building.
-Colleges consider extracurricular involvement, especially those activities that extend over a significant length of time or reach a high level, during the
+Colleges consider extracurricular involvement, especially those activities that extend over a significant

-- admission process.
+- length of time or reach a high level, during the admission process.
 Colleges are looking for a well-rounded student who can balance academics and extracurricular activities well.
-The junior year is an important time to evaluate accomplishments to determine if a student has a reasonable amount of extra-curricular activities.
+The junior vear is an important time to evaluate accomplishments to determine if a student has a reasonable amount of extra-curricular activities.
+By this point, a student should have identified what activities interest them the most.
 Colleges would rather see a steady commitment to a few extracurricular activities rather than sparse involvement in everything.
-All colleges and universities are looking for students who do more than just study and make good grades.
 More than ever, extracurricular activities play a larger role in the admissions process, making the resume more relevant.
-Leadership is ALWAYS good, so begin seeking those opportunities where they are more specific programs that may be available. available.
-Consider how summer break will be spent: beginning a part-time job, volunteering with an organization, serving in the mission field or as a camp counselor, or traveling with a sports team - take advantage of an opportunity that will look good on a resume and make summer more enjoyable.
-Many students find that their summer experiences make excellent college essay topics.
+Leadership is ALWAYS good, so begin seeking those opportunities where they are more specific programs that may be available.
+Consider how summer break will be spent.
+Whether it's beginning a part-time job, volunteering with an organization, serving in the mission field or as a camp counselor, or traveling with a sports team - take advantage of an opportunity that will look good on a resume and make summer more enjoyable.
 Many colleges have summer programs where students can live the life of a college student for a few weeks while taking classes in an area academic interest or complete research with a professor in a specific area or subject.
 Programs exist for creative writing, music, math, foreign languages and more.
 See a college counselor and research Naviance for more specific programs that may be available. - Recommendations.
 Students should get to know teachers, advisors, coaches, pastors, and employers in order to lay the foundation for recommendation letters.
 Letters from teachers and counselors seem to carry more weight at smaller colleges than at larger ones.
-A strong recommendation will not make up for glaring inadequacies on the transcript, but a teacher
+A strong recommendation will not make up for glaring inadequacies on the transcript, but a teacher may tip the scales in a student's favor by explaining something about the nature of a course in which a student struggled.